SavvyMoney

 SavvyMoney FAQs

 Members can opt in and out at any time.
-To opt out, go into your SavvyMoney account, go to Settings, then scroll down to Deactivate Credit Score Account.
+To opt out, go into your SavvyMoney account, click Resources then select Profile Settings.
+From there, scroll down to the bottom of the page and click Deactivate Credit Score Account.

 Yes, Savvy Money Credit Score is available for both mobile and tablet devices and is integrated inside our mobile application.